zk-passport/openpassport/README.md

 ## Contributing

 We are actively looking for contributors.
-Please check the [open issues](https://github.com/zk-passport/proof-of-passport/issues) if you don't know were to start!
+Please check the [open issues](https://github.com/zk-passport/proof-of-passport/issues) if you don't know where to start!
 We will offer bounties from $100 to $1000 for any significant progress on these, depending on difficulty.

 ## Contact us